 By Alexandra Frost

 Since her grandfather died five years ago, Casey Clark doesn’t go a day without listening to music.
-It helps her cope with the grief, depression, and symptoms of post traumatic stress disorder (PTSD) from seeing him in the hospital before he passed.
+It helps her cope with the grief, depression, and symptoms of post-traumatic stress disorder (PTSD) from seeing him in the hospital before he passed.
 When her symptoms flare, she listens to a Michael Bublé album because it was the last present she gave her grandfather, and they shared many happy memories listening to it together.

 “It sounds cliché, but music actually serves as an escape in those moments when the flashbacks are so intense, and I can’t get out of them with other grounding techniques,” says Clark, 22, a writer who lives in New York City.
-It’s the only way she’s found to put those thoughts on pause.

 The teen and young adult years have long been known as the most pivotal in developing a personal taste in music, and for many, it’s the time that music matters the most.
 The average teen spends 2.5 hours per day listening to music, and over half of young adults, ages 18 to 29, report streaming music every day (compared to 24% of all adults).